ugwe/SwatMaps/README.md

 SwatMaps can be accessed through this link: https://mugwe1.pythonanywhere.com/

 Some of the features have been removed from the public version of the web application due to safety reasons.
+Additionally, some folders have also not been pushed to the repository for similar reasons.

 However, demos are provided below:

 **Page overview demo**